The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Festival Video

-Below is a video showcasing some of the sights and sounds of the Shipped Waterfront Festival from a couple of years ago.
+Below is a video showcasing some of the sights and sounds of the Shipyards Waterfront Festival from a couple of years ago.
 The band playing in the video is The Leisure Club and the juggler is Mike Battie.

 Other Information